 Asking about someone’s future plans can lead to interesting conversations and show that you’re interested in their goals.
 And telling them about your own aspirations can also show that you’re passionate, ambitious, and forward-thinking.

-However, it’s worth mentioning here that just because two people have different aspirations, it doesn’t mean that they can’t have a successful and supportive relationship.
+However, it’s worth mentioning that just because two people have different aspirations, it doesn’t mean that they can’t have a successful and supportive relationship.

-4. Talk about hobbies or passions
+4. Talk about hobbies and interests

-Talk about hobbies or passions
+Talk about hobbies and interests

 How we choose to spend our time is one of the most important parts of what makes us unique, and getting to know what excites someone is key to learning more about who they are as a person.